AdobeDocs/experience-manager-65.en/help/sites-developing/responsive.md

 ### Understanding image rendering in AEM {#understanding-image-rendering-in-aem}

 To customize image rendering, you should understand the default AEM static image rendering implementation.
 AEM provides the Image component and an image-rendering servlet that work together to render images for web page.
-The following sequence of events occur when the Image component is included in the the page's paragraph system:
+The following sequence of events occur when the Image component is included inthepage's paragraph system:

 1. Authoring: Authors edit the Image component to specify the image file to include in an HTML page.
 The file path is stored as a property value of the Image component node.
 1. Page request: The JSP of the page component generates the HTML code.
 The JSP of the Image component generates and adds an img element to the page.